-- A directional coupler is a 4-port network that is designed to divide and distribute power. - Although this would seem to be a particularly mundane and simple task, these devices are both very important in high frequency systems, and at the same time very difficult to design and construct. - Two of the reasons for this difficulty are our desire for the device to be: - 1.
-Matched - 2.
-Lossless
+- directional coupler is a 4-port n/w designed to divide and distribute power. - Although this would seem to be a particularly mundane and simple task, these devices are both very important in high frequency systems, and at the same time very difficult to design and construct.